bahodge/tomb-of-annihilation/sessions/Session 47.md

 [[Merrick]] pulls a lever in the control room and the room starts flooding with slime.
 We run away and leave the slime running.

 ## Level 4

+We find a room with some artists and some paintings. there is a gross throne made out of skin and bones. [[Merrick]] uses etherealness and just looks for the skeleton and bypasses the puzzel.